 The Mediterranean coastal climate and the shelter of the El Garraf range make Sitges pleasantly warm year round.
-Summer is an extremely busy time, especially for the LGTBQ community, with a constant calendar of outdoor events and concerts carrying through from Pride in June to the Fiesta Mayor in August, as well as the three-month Sitgestiu Cultural, which has daily events organised by the Museus de Sitges.
+Summer is an extremely busy time to book one of the area’s apartments, with a constant calendar of outdoor events and concerts carrying through from Pride in June to the Fiesta Mayor in August, as well as the three-month Sitgestiu Cultural, which has daily events organised by the Museus de Sitges.
 February to May is considered the low season, but there’s still plenty going on, including the colourful Carnival in February.
 Unlike many seaside towns, life is just as active in Sitges during the winter months; in October, Sitges plays host to an international horror film festival that includes an annual zombie walk through the centre of town.

 In the early 20th century, a Catalan artist turned his home into a temple to Modernisme.
 Its interior, with vibrant blue walls, bright mosaics, and forged ironwork, rivals anything you’ll see in Barcelona.
 The artist’s circle used to gather here, and the place thrums with history and beauty — it includes his own collection of artworks, including a couple of El Grecos.